 Meanwhile, make the chocolate ganache: combine the chopped chocolate, cream, butter and salt in a medium-sized bowl.

 Cook this in the microwave for 1 minute and then allow the mixture to rest for 1 full minute and then stir delicately for 1 full minute, until smooth and silky.
-If the chocolate isn’t completely melted by then, which it probably will not be, repeat the process again, as many times as necessary, but for no longer than 20 seconds at a time.
+If the chocolate isn’t completely melted by then, which it probably will not be, repeat the process again, but for no longer than 20 seconds at a time.

-This is where things got a little bit awry for me… My mind sort of got distracted for some reason and I ended up putting my ganache in the microwave for a full minute the second time it went in, instead of the 20 seconds it should’ve went in for.
-Soooo, my ganache ended up a little bit too runny for my taste.
-Still very decent and usable, but not quite as silky and creamy as I would’ve liked it to be.
+This is where things had initially gotten a little bit awry for me… My mind sort of got distracted for some reason and I’d ended up putting my ganache in the microwave for a full minute the second time it went in, instead of the 20 seconds it should’ve went in for.
+Soooo, my ganache ended up a little too runny for my taste.

 Now grab your salted caramel and pour it over the reserved crust.

 Make sure that you save about 1/4 cup though.
 We’ll use it to drizzle all over the pie later.

 Next, pour your chocolate ganache over the salted caramel…

 … and spread the ganache evenly, all the way to the edge, if necessary.

 If you’ve slightly overdone the microwave thing and find that your ganache is a little bit on the liquid side, send it to the fridge or freezer to set for a bit.
 This will prevent the marshmallows from sinking into the ganache, and also the ganache from melting when the pie goes into the oven later.

 Next, set your oven to broil, place a rack at the very top position of the oven and scatter the mini marshmallows across the top of the pie.